UpGado/upgado.github.io/_posts/2018-07-09-tweet-like-a-trump.md

 At this point, we start referring to our whole structure as a **neural net**.
 Each small function is now called a neuron, referring to a super-duper abstraction of what a biological neuron does.
 But it's okay.
 It's just a name. 😌

 Now the important question: how do we get this neural network to classify digits?
 We teach it.
 We show it what a 1 looks like, what a 2 looks like and so on.
 This is referred to as the *training step* and it is not necessarily an easy problem.
 Many people devout their lives to studying different "training algorithms" for neural nets.
-Luckily for us, we don't need to 😃 In most cases, these algorithms are freely available, yay.
+Luckily for us, we don't need to.
+We'll just use their stuff 😃.

+## Tweet like Trump

 {% include mailchimp.html source="nn1" %}